Love Lockdown: Commercial performance

 On the Canadian Hot 100, "Love Lockdown" debuted and peaked at number five.
 The song debuted at number 30 on the New Zealand Singles Chart for the issue dated September 29, 2008, though departed the chart for a week before re-entering at number 29.
 It climbed the New Zealand Singles Chart during the succeeding four weeks, going on to peak at number 11 on the November 10, 2008 chart issue.
 On January 12, 2009, "Love Lockdown" was certified gold by Recorded Music NZ (RMNZ) in its 15th week on the chart for sales of over 7,500 units in the country.
 In Australia, the song opened at number 37 on the ARIA Singles Chart dated October 5, 2008.
 Later that same month, it reached number 39 on the chart and remained in the top 40 for 13 consecutive weeks prior to peaking at number 18 for the week of January 25, 2009.
 The song lasted for 23 weeks on the ARIA Singles Chart.
 By February 16, 2009, the song had been certified gold by the Australian Recording Industry Association (ARIA) for exceeding 35,000 shipped copies in Australia.

 The song peaked at number four in Denmark and Ireland on the Danish Top 40 and Irish Singles Chart, respectively.
 On the German Singles Chart, "Love Lockdown" debuted at number eight, becoming West's first top 10 single in Germany as a lead artist.
 In the United Kingdom, the song debuted at number 84 on the UK Singles Chart for the issue dated September 21, 2008.
 The following week, the song rose 68 places to number 16 on the chart.
 It later peaked at number eight on the UK Singles Chart for the issue date of October 26, 2008.
 The song remained at the same position for two consecutive weeks and lasted for a total of 26 weeks on the chart.
-On January 27, 2017, the song was certified gold by the British Phonographic Industry (BPI) for selling 400,000 units in the UK.
-As of October 24, 2019, it ranks as West's 16th most successful track of all time on the UK Singles Chart.
+As of April 17, 2017, "Love Lockdown" stands as the 90th biggest hip-hop song of all time in the UK.
+It ranks as West's 19th most successful track of all time on the UK Singles Chart up to August 5, 2021.
+On October 18, 2024, the song was certified platinum by the British Phonographic Industry (BPI) for selling 600,000 units in the UK.
 It further charted at number 10 and 11 in the Netherlands and Sweden on the Dutch Single Top 100 and Sverigetopplistan charts, respectively.
 The song also reached the top 20 on Norway's Topp 20 Singles chart, the Billboard European Hot 100 Singles chart, Austria's Ö3 Austria Top 40, the Switzerland Singles Top 75, and the Official Finnish Singles Chart.